 Mahou Shoujo as a term to refer to a type of Anime or Manga was first coined by Toei Animation to refer to a string of shows they aired in a specific timeslot on a specific network in the early 70s the first of which was Sally The Witch a show stated to be inspired by Bewitched but it's functionally more similar to Sabrina The Teenage With.
-But in terms of Manga source material Akko-Chan actually came first, it too was bascaclly a Sit-Com with some magic in it.
+But in terms of Manga source material Akko-Chan actually came first, it too was basically a Sit-Com with some magic in it.

 The term become informally associated with similar shows not made by Toei, but was not applied at the time to Cutey Honey even though that was Toei.
 Then in the 80s another Genre of Anime was born that would become linked to this term though I haven't bothered to see if it was at the time, the Magical Idol Genre with Creamy Mami.

 When Sailor Moon took over the timeslot of Goldfish Warning! in March of 1992 it wasn't already one of the most iconic and recognizable brand names to ever come out of Japan, Toei revived the Mahou Shoujo branding for Sailor Moon since both words technically applied to help sell the show.
-Sailor Moon was associated with this term for Marketing reasons not because it was conceived by it's author or adaptors as a continuation of their legacy.
+Sailor Moon was associated with this term for Marketing reasons not because it was conceived by it's author or adaptors as a continuation of their legacy or genre.

 This is why it irks me when I see people say "Sailor Moon wasn't the first Magical Girl".
 Because it's technically accurate yet misleading to people who don't already know what you're talking about.
 Sailor Moon absolutely is the first of what she is, well Codename Sailor V actually came first, the Sailor Moon franchise is the first of what people mean by Mahou Shoujo when they are using that phrase of Sailor Moon and countless other shows that came since like Pretty Cure and Madoka Magica.